bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/index.md

 ## Project Objectives
-Analyse the last 12 months of patient survey data in the patient experience department of a hospital.
-The dataset is stored in twelve separate Microsoft Excel documents, one per calendar month. <br>
+Analyse the last 12 months of patient survey data in the patient experience department of a hospital. <br>
-Connect various platforms to move around the data.
+Perform data loading, database management, and data analysis.

 ## Learning points
 1) Assembled a data flow using Python to read in respective sheets from each of the twelve excel documents and upload all into Tableplus SQL database.